Tips to Wrap Up the School Year!

 A teacher-created book list of professional resources for the end of the school year — the best time to prepare for the next year!

-Dr. Greenspan suggests creating an end-of-the-year profile of students to give to their parents and to help their next teachers have a clear picture of the children's progress.
+Dr. Stanley Greenspan suggests creating end-of-the-year student profiles to give to parents and to help their next teachers have a clear picture of the children's progress.

 A comprehensive end-of the-year assessment should include all the individuals and groups who are involved, such as program administrators, education coordinators, teachers, parents, and children.